SuneetPatil/Alexa-Skills-DriveTime/README.md

 # Alexa-Skills-DriveTime:
-  This repository is to demonstrate how to build ALEXA skill to help everyone to know the travel time taken to reach the destination from source in current traffic
+  This repository is to demonstrate how to build ALEXA skill to help everyone to know the travel time taken to reach the destination from source in current traffic.

+  You can find live skill @ https://alexa.amazon.in/spa/index.html#skills/dp/B07CWRYLX7/?ref=skill_dsk_skb_sr_0&qid=1526293036

 # Brief demonstrating skill:
   Currently as per one of the Survey, India spends more time in traffic than other populated countries.
 An individual spends around 5-12hrs on average per week in traffic (source: https://timesofindia.indiatimes.com/photo/46337807.cms ).